Skip to main content

 COVID-era expansion of eviction record sealing

-Criminal records and credit report errors can also impact your opportunities in Oregon.
+Eviction records are only one part of the screening picture.
+Criminal records and credit report errors can also affect your options in Oregon.

 Not legal advice.
 This information is for educational purposes only.
 Eviction laws vary by jurisdiction.
 Consult a qualified attorney or legal aid organization for guidance specific to your situation.